-- The acknowledgement, confirmation, or welcome letter you got from the plan. - · An enrollment confirmation number you got from the plan, and the plan name and phone number. - A copy of your official Medicare card.
+- An acknowledgement or confirmation letter from the plan, if you have one. - An enrollment confirmation number from the plan, if you have one. - The name of the Medicare drug plan or health plan you joined.

 Note: If you haven't gotten a plan membership card or any plan enrollment materials, tell your pharmacist the name of your plan.
 This can help them confirm your plan enrollment and get the information they need to bill your plan.